 Even as the covering stack, you mostly want to avoid big confrontations.

-The BTN shoves some relatively weak hands – 85s, J3s, etc. – despite the blinds being rather short.
+The BTN shoves some relatively weak hands—85s, J3s, etc.—despite the Blinds being rather short.
 The SB, as the shortest remaining stack, faces less ICM pressure than other players, but even they should mostly fold.
-GTO Wizard has them calling just 21%, folding hands as strong as 44, K9s, and JTs despite having just 6.5bb after posting.
+The solver has them calling just 21%, folding hands as strong as 44, K9s, and JTs despite having just 6.5bb after posting.

 Exploitative ICM Adjustments